Calling the API

 Use HTTP query params to filter collections of resources returned by

 GETrequests.
-Append each entity field name with one of the following comparison operators:
+Prepend each entity field value (not key) with one of the following comparison operators:

 For example, to find all Payments created after July 29, 2016: